orchidsoftware/orchid.software/docs/en/docs/screens.md

 GET|POST | dashboard/idea/{method?} | platform.idea
 ```

-If you register multiple routes
+If you have multiple screens, you can register them in the same way.
+For example:

 ```php
 use App\Orchid\Screens\Idea;